What to collect in the under $10,000 price bracket that presents value and potential for growth?

 Bonus offer of a free 1963 Melbourne Mint Proof Set ...

-Buy this 1959 Melbourne Mint Proof Set and we will give away the last Melbourne set in the series, the four coin 1963 Melbourne Mint Proof Set, valued at $500.
+Buy this 1955 Melbourne Mint Proof Set, the first set in the series, and we will give away the last in the series, the four coin 1963 Melbourne Mint Proof Set valued at $500.